-The Australian Government Department of Agriculture and Water Resources proposes consignment freedom verified by visual inspection to confirm the absence of these pests and, if detected, application of remedial action as a measure for Dysmicoccus neobrevipes (grey pineapple mealybug), Paracoccus marginatus (papaya mealybug), Planococcus lilacinus (coffee mealybug), Planococcus minor (Pacific mealybug) and Pseudococcus jackbeardsleyi (Jack Beardsley mealybug).
-The objective of the proposed visual inspection is to ensure that any consignments of dragon fruit from Indonesia infested with these pests are identified and subjected to appropriate remedial action.
+The Australian Government Department of Agriculture and Water Resources recommends consignment freedom verified by standard visual inspection to confirm the absence of these pests and, if detected, application of remedial action as a measure for Dysmicoccus neobrevipes (grey pineapple mealybug), Paracoccus marginatus (papaya mealybug), Planococcus lilacinus (coffee mealybug), Planococcus minor (Pacific mealybug) and Pseudococcus jackbeardsleyi (Jack Beardsley mealybug).
 The appropriate remedial action will reduce the risk associated with these pests to at least 'very low', which will achieve the ALOP for Australia.

-Proposed measure 1: Pre-export visual inspection and remedial action by IAQA
+Recommended measure: Pre-export visual inspection and remedial action by IAQA

 All consignments of dragon fruit for export to Australia must be inspected by IAQA and found free of these species of mealybugs.
 Export consignments found to contain any of these pests must be subjected to remedial action.
-Remedial action may include withdrawing the consignment from export to Australia or treating the export consignment in such a way as to ensure that the pest is no longer viable.
+Remedial action may include withdrawing the consignment from export to Australia or treating the export consignment in such a way as to ensure that the pest is no longer viable, such as irradiation with a minimum absorbed dose of 400 gray (Subject to FSANZ approval).